buehler/mse-project-thesis-2/sections/01_authorship.md

 # Declaration of Authorship {-}

-I, Christoph Bühler, declare that this project report titled, "Distributed Authentication Mesh" and the work presented in it are my own.
+I, Christoph Bühler, declare that this project report titled, “Distributed Authentication Mesh” and the work presented in it are my own.

 I confirm that: